gxvigo/watson-vision/INSTRUCTIONS.md

   3. Log in with your IBM ID (the ID used to create your Bluemix account)

 **Note:** The confirmation email from Bluemix mail take up to 1 hour.
+**Note:** Not all services are available in all regions.
+Continuos Delivery (DevOps) is one of this.
+Before continuing be sure that you hava a Space created in the US region.

 ## Deploy this sample application in Bluemix and Test it